Makalaster/Twizgar/README.md

 **Bonus:**
 - Allow the user to post tweets from within your app

+#### Starter Code

+None.
+Create a new Android Studio project inside your forked & cloned repo.

 #### Deliverable

-An app that meets the requirement above.
+A pull request with an app that meets the requirement above.
 The screenshot below is just an example (the UI design is up to you).

 <p align="center">
   <img src="./screenshots/screen1.png" width="300">